chatchat-space/Langchain-Chatchat/model-providers/model_providers/core/model_runtime/docs/en_US/interfaces.md

         function: ToolCallFunction  # tool call information

     role: PromptMessageRole = PromptMessageRole.ASSISTANT
-    tool_calls: list[ToolCall] = []  # The result of tool invocation in response from the model (returned only when tools are input and the model deems it necessary to invoke a tool).
+    tool_calls:List[ToolCall] = []  # The result of tool invocation in response from the model (returned only when tools are input and the model deems it necessary to invoke a tool).
 ```

 Where `tool_calls` are the list of `tool calls` returned by the model after invoking the model with the `tools` input.